 Biodiversity in our downstream value chain: Product portfolio

-For a large part, our sustainable product portfolio is aimed at reducing carbon footprint and waste, both of which have an indirect impact on biodiversity.
+Our sustainable product portfolio is largely aimed at reducing carbon footprint and waste, both of which have an indirect impact on biodiversity.

 Through our priority substance management program, our R&D focuses on minimizing the impact of our products on the environment, as well as adverse health effects.
 This includes substituting substances that have, or are suspected to have, a negative impact on the environment or on human health.

-An example is our high-performing antifouling paint, essential in helping to reduce the fuel consumption of ships, preventing translocation of non-indigenous species and minimizing underwater hull cleaning.
-Increasingly, the direction for our marine fouling control coatings is towards biocide-free, low VOC and longer lasting, adding to the sustainability benefits of these products.
+One example is our high-performing antifouling paints, which are essential in helping to reduce the fuel consumption of ships, preventing translocation of non-indigenous species and minimizing underwater hull cleaning.
+The direction of our marine fouling control coatings is increasingly moving towards biocide-free, low VOC and longer lasting, adding to the sustainability benefits of these products.

 At the same time, we’re actively monitoring the current debate around microplastics in the (marine) environment.
-Together with our industry partners, we participate in studies, as there’s a need for more research about the origin of microplastics and how we can best address concerns about the emission of microplastics to the environment.
-We continue to invest in developing longer lasting coatings and recycling programs, as well as educating our customers and the users of our products to minimize the impact of our products (e.g. “dry dock discipline”, ensuring waste from maintenance and repair activity is appropriately collected and disposed of).
+Together with our industry partners, we participate in various studies, as there’s a need for more research about the origin of microplastics and how we can best address concerns about the emission of microplastics to the environment.
+We continue to invest in developing longer lasting coatings and recycling programs, as well as educating our customers and the users of our products to minimize their impact (e.g. dry dock discipline, ensuring waste from maintenance and repair activity is appropriately collected and disposed of).

 In the years to come, we expect the transition towards a circular economy will push companies – including AkzoNobel – to further innovate towards circular solutions.